GEICO vs. Progressive: Car Insurance Comparison Tips

 Want to start comparing the big insurers against the smaller insurance companies?
 Start comparing car insurance rates now.

 About GEICO Auto Insurance

 GEICO was founded in 1936 as the Government Employees’ Insurance Company.
 Today, the company serves all kinds of drivers and insures more than 20 million vehicles.
 In 2013, it overtook Allstate to become the second-largest car insurance company in the United States.
 GEICO is owned by multibillion-dollar conglomerate Berkshire Hathaway, so its financial strength is unquestioned.

 Low prices have always been GEICO’s number-one attraction.
 The company says its new customers report an average annual savings of $500 or more each year on their car insurance.

 Low prices don’t mean bad service, GEICO hastens to say.
 The company prides itself on its prompt customer care.
 The secret to the company’s success, auto insurance analysts say, is spending vast amounts on advertising — $1.1 billion in 2012 — and nothing on agent commissions.
 GEICO is a direct writer, meaning the company issues free insurance quotes and policies from its central office.
 GEICO did, however, score poorly for its overall purchase experience in the 2013 Insurance Shopping Study conducted by J.D.
 Power.
-New 2016 J.D.
-Power Insurance Shopping Study.
+To view the new 2017 J.D.
+Power Shopping Study results, click here.